Cameronsplaze/AWS-ContainerManager/README.md

 make cdk-deploy-leaf maturity=devel config-file=<FILE>
 # Delete said leaf stack
 make cdk-destroy-leaf maturity=devel config-file=<FILE>
-# And never touch the stuff on the normal stacks!
+# And never touch the stuff in the normal stacks!
 ```

 > [!WARNING]
 > The `container-id` has to be unique per ACCOUNT.
 To help with this, you can use the cli flag to override it to something else if the other maturity-stack is already using it.
+(By default, `container-id` is the filename of the config without the extension).

 For example, you can have GH Actions deploy to prod, but use devel locally.
 Both can still be in the same AWS account: